scarf-sh/docs/docs/oql.md

 ### OQL Status Levels

-- OQL0 - Former OQL that qualified, but overtime has gone cold or is unverified.
-	- Previously reach an OQL1->3 status, but no longer meets this requirement
+1. **Interest** - Just viewing docs or site, any downloads immediately trigger Investigation stage.
+    a.
+Less than 10 points.
+    b.
+Just pixel activity -  any downloads trigger Investigation stage.
-- OQL1 - Enough activity has occurred for us to suspect the company is actively investigating this open source
+2. **Investigation** - Enough activity has occurred for us to suspect the company is actively investigating this open source
-	- Has activily reached more than 10 points but less then 40
+    a.
+Has activily reached more than 10 points but less then 40.
+		b.
+They have downloaded at least 1 package and poked around the docs (multiple pixels).
+		c.
+Or, we see 2 consecutive weeks of pixel activity.
-- OQL2 - Enough activity has occurred for us to suspect the company is actively using this open source software for one or more production systems
+3. **Experimentation** - Enough activity has occurred for us to suspect the company is actively using this open source software for one or more production systems
-	- Has activity that has reached 40 to 70 points
+    a.
+Has activity that has reached 40 to 70 points.
+    b.
+Multiple downloads and pixels over the course of 30 days.
+    c.
+Or, single download and multiple pixels over the course of 60 days.
+    d. and Active in the last 30 days.
-- OQL3 - Enough activity has been detected for us to suggest that this user may be ready to be a customer and should feed into the sales/marketing pipeline if available.
+4. **Ongoing Usage** - Enough activity has been detected for us to suggest that this user may be ready to be a customer and should feed into the sales/marketing pipeline if available.
 If this is not a commercial open-source project, OQL3 would be a good indicator that this company may be a good sponsorship target or may prove to be a valuable advocate in the in the community.
-	- Has activity that has reached 70+ points
+    a.
+Has activity that has reached 70+ points.
+    b.
+Continued downloads or pixel fetches, over 90 days of history, active in the last 90 days.
+5. **Inactive** - Former OQL that qualified, but overtime has gone cold or is unverified.
+    a.
+We saw activity at some point, but we haven’t seen anything in 60 days.
+    b.
+Previously reach an Investigation, Experimentation, or Ongoing Usage status, but no longer meets this requirement.

 ## Practical Example: